Virginia Tech® home

 Smell:

 Perfume or cologne should be used sparingly or not at all.
-Remember that some people have allergies or sensitivities; you'd hate for that to derail an interview.
+Remember that some people have allergies or sensitivities; you would not want that to interfere with an interview experience.
 No odors in clothes.
 Don't smell like smoke.

 Padfolios / business bags: